 Please follow the general application instructions available online here: Graduate Admission Process.

-To check the status of your application, please contact the Office of Graduate Admission directly by calling (773) 325-7315 , or by e-mail to email@example.com.
-Be sure to include your name, telephone number and e-mail address.
+To check the status of your application, please contact the Office of Graduate Admission directly by calling (773) 325-7315 , or by email to firstname.lastname@example.org.
+Be sure to include your name, telephone number and email address.

 Applying to the Juris Doctor/Master of Arts, International Law Studies Joint Program

 To be accepted into the joint JD/MA in international law studies program you must be a student in DePaul’s College of Law.
 Once students have completed the first semester of the College of Law, they may apply for admission to the joint program.
 They must complete the online graduate application for the College of Liberal Arts and Social Sciences, specifying the MA in International Studies.
 Include a detailed note in the comments section specifying that this is an application for the joint JD/MA program.
 Students will be required to show evidence of having passed the two economic courses and the basic language requirement as described in the admission requirements for the MA.
-Students should then contact the Admissions Office of the College of Law to complete their application procedures.
+Students should then contact the Admission Office of the College of Law to complete their application procedures.

 Learn more about Graduate Admission.